Model-Based Evaluation of Cooling-Off Policies

 EC'20: Proceedings of the 21st Conference on Economics and Computation, July 2020, 273-274

 Working PapersMaintaining good ratings increases the profits of sellers on online platforms.
 We analyze the role of strategic pricing for ratings management in a setting where a monopolist sells a good of unknown quality.
 Higher prices reduce the value for money, which on average worsens reviews.
 However, higher prices also induce only those consumers with a strong taste for the product to purchase, which on average improves reviews.
 Our model flexibly parametrizes the two effects.
-This parametrization can rationalize the empirical heterogeneity in the relationship between reviews and prices and highlights the dependence of outcomes on the dominant effect.
-We analytically characterize a seller's optimal dynamic pricing strategy, long-run profits and consumer surplus, and consumers' speed of learning.
-We show that dynamic pricing benefits the seller, but may harm consumers when higher prices lead to better reviews.
-Recent changes to rating systems, which have increased the sensitivity of rating systems, may have harmed consumers by increasing prices and by reducing the speed of learning.
+This parametrization can rationalize the observed heterogeneity in the relationship between reviews and prices and highlights the dependence of outcomes on the dominant effect.
+We analytically characterize a seller's optimal dynamic pricing strategy, long-run profits and consumer surplus, as well as consumers' speed of learning.
+Knowledge of the relative strength of price and selection effect is essential for managing ratings with prices.
+Our results have important implications for the design of rating systems.

 [Exemplary Applied Modeling Track Paper at EC'20] [Extended Abstract published in Conference Proceedings EC'20]